A Scoping Review of Mixed Initiative Visual Analytics in the Automation Renaissance: Results: An Integrated Taxonomy for Mixed-Initiative VA

-\textit{\textbf{Visualization-centric tasks pertain to designing, re-using, or adapting specifications that result in visual representation of the data.}} Mixed-initiative systems may assist by recommending alternative visualizations or modifying an existing visualization.
-For example, Mystique~\cite{chen2024mystique} is a mixed-initiative system that \emph{``extract[s] the axes and legend, and deconstruct[s] a chart's layout into four semantic components''} for easier reuse of info-graphics.
-As another example, \emph{``VisExemplar is a mixed-initiative data exploration prototype that allows users to explore their data using Visualization by Demonstration''} \cite{saket2017visualization}, hence reducing the effort needed for creating visualizations.
+\sharedtask{\textit{\textbf{Visualization-centric tasks pertain to designing, re-using, or adapting specifications that result in visual representation of the data.}}} For example, Mystique~\cite{chen2024mystique} is a mixed-initiative system that \emph{``extract[s] the axes and legend, and deconstruct[s] a chart's layout into four semantic components''} for easier reuse of info-graphics.
+As another example, \emph{``VisExemplar is a mixed-initiative data exploration prototype that allows users to explore their data using Visualization by Demonstration''}~\cite{saket2017visualization}.
 Similarly, Voyager~2~\cite{wongsuphasawat2017voyager2} is a \emph{``mixed-initiative tool that blends manual and automatic chart specification in a unified system''}.

-\textit{\textbf{Knowledge- and decision-centric tasks encompass the broader objective of deriving actionable insights or making informed decisions.}} Systems in this domain often support analysts by helping them discover evidence, forecast outcomes, navigate a decision space, or externalize insights.
-For example, APOLO is a system that \emph{``help[s] users make sense of large graphs using a mixed-initiative approach [... by enabling them to] externalize, construct, and evolve their mental models of the graph in a bottom-up manner''} \cite{chau2011apolo}.
-Another example related to insight generation is LEVA, which \emph{``recommend[s] insights based on the understanding of the system, analytical tasks, user's interactions, and data to facilitate mixed-initiative exploration''} \cite{zhao2024leva}.